rhobs/handbook/content/Services/RHOBS/consumption-billing.md

 # Consumption Billing

 Consumption billing is done by Red Hat SubWatch.
-Data is periodically taken from RHOBS metric Query APIs.
-If you are internal Red Hat Manage Service, contact SubWatch team on how you can use consumption billing.
+Data is periodically taken from RHOBS metrics Query APIs.
+If you are internal Red Hat Managed Service, contact SubWatch team to learn how you can use consumption billing.